Iamzaryab/Flutter-Movie-App-with-Clean-Architecture-and-Bloc-State-Management/README.md

 - We are employing **[Bloc](https://pub.dev/packages/flutter_bloc)** for our state management solution.
-- if you want to check Riverpod implementation for same application, you can review the code in this [Repository](https://github.com/Iamzaryab/Movie-Application-Flutter-Clean-Architecture-RiverPod)
+- If you want to check Riverpod implementation for same application, you can review the code in this [Repository](https://github.com/Iamzaryab/Movie-Application-Flutter-Clean-Architecture-RiverPod)

 ### Dependency Injection